 Day 6: Pack up camp before saying farewell to your trip mates.

 Pack up camp and enjoy one last adventure before bidding everyone goodbye.
 The trip officially ends in the early afternoon after lunch.
-If traveling in the WI van, you can expect to return to Billings by evening.
+If traveling in the Wilderness Inquiry van, you can expect to return to Billings by evening.

 Dates & Fees